Access For All Days Out

 - On normal open days, Blue Badge holders can park near the Front Door of the castle in the courtyard in line with our Access For All policy – please note that the courtyard is gravel.

 - There are 14 steps from this level into the main ground floor state rooms ad we have an electrically-powered wheelchair stair climber to carry visitors up these steps.
 To use this, visitors must be able to transfer into our wheelchair which is connected to the stair climber.
-From there, access to all the main rooms on this floor is very easy.
+From there, access to all the main rooms on this floor is very easy (PLEASE SEE UPDATE ABOVE ON THE CURRENT CLOSURE OF THE STAIR-CLIMBER).

 - Access to the first-floor bedrooms is via a Vertical Platform Lift.
-We also offer an excellent DVD tour of the upstairs rooms of the castle on a TV in the Staircase Hall.
 Please note we are unable to operate our lift on Bank Holidays when the castle is very busy so wheelchair users may not be able to visit our upstairs rooms on these days.
-This procedure has been adopted following advice from the Herefordshire Fire Safety Officer who has assessed the emergency evacuation of the first floor as a significant risk on busy open days.
+This procedure has been adopted following advice from the Herefordshire Fire Safety Officer who has assessed the emergency evacuation of the first floor as a significant risk on busy open days (PLEASE SEE UPDATE ABOVE ON THE CURRENT CLOSURE OF THE DISABLED LIFT).

 - The grounds are quite hilly, and although access to the Terraces overlooking the lake is possible, it is not possible to access the arboretum and lakeside which involve steep inclines.